 - If the investigation does not show a violation of the law, the DFEH will close the case.

-- Before the DFEH issues a merit finding, voluntary dispute resolution through conciliation by the Enforcement Division or mediation by the Dispute Resolution Division are available free of charge to the parties.
+- Before the DFEH issues a finding, voluntary dispute resolution through conciliation by the Enforcement Division or mediation by the Dispute Resolution Division are available free of charge to the parties.

 - After the DFEH issues a merit finding, mandatory dispute resolution is conducted by the Dispute Resolution Division free of charge to the parties.